Table of contents

 What is the reason for this?

-- The price depends on the number of keywords you want to monitor and the features you want to use.
+- The price varies based on the number of monitored keywords and the features you want to use.

-- Some all-in-one social media management tools offer monitoring as an add-on for which you have to pay extra.
+- Some all-in-one social media management tools offer monitoring as an extra paid add-on.

 - To calculate the total cost, you need to sum the subscription fee (monthly/annual) + add-ons (extra mentions, extra users, advanced AI features, or historical data).

-Many providers are flexible, allowing you to negotiate the final cost and adjust the subscription plan to your actual needs.
+Many providers are flexible, allowing you to adjust the subscription plan to your actual needs.

 So do not hesitate to contact the sales team.
 They don’t bite 😉